finger563/webgme-gridlabd/README.md

 creating, importing, updating, and rendering (serializing) Gridlab-D models (GLM format).

-Note, this document does not describe how Gridlab-D works, merely how the WebGME interface works for importing, creating, and rendering GLM files.
+**Note**: this document does not describe how Gridlab-D works, merely how the WebGME interface works for importing, creating, and rendering GLM files.
 Users who have questions about what a specific attribute of a specific Gridlab-D object type means are referred to the [Gridlab-D Wiki](http://gridlab-d.sourceforge.net/wiki/index.php/Main_Page).

 ### WebGME interface